Feminization (sexual activity)

 Feminization or feminisation, sometimes forced feminization (shortened to forcefem or forced femme), and also known as sissification, is a practice in dominance and submission or kink subcultures, involving reversal of gender roles and making a submissive male take on a feminine role, which includes cross-dressing.
 Subsets of the practice include "sissy training" and variations thereof, where the submissive male is "trained" to become feminine.

-Feminization as a sexual fetish is not the same thing as being a transgender woman, and the submissive partners engaging in it are typically cisgender men.
-It has been speculated that the fetish is rooted in societal pressure for men to be traditionally masculine.
+Feminization as a sexual fetish is different from being a transgender woman, and the submissive partners engaging in it are typically cisgender men.

 Practice

-Feminization is a practice in dominance and submission or kink subcultures, which involves reversing gender roles, making a submissive partner – typically a man – take on a feminine role, often for humiliation-based sexual pleasure.
-This may include them cross-dressing in feminine clothing such as lingerie, makeup, jewellery, perfume, acting in a feminine manner, getting referred to by a feminine name, having anal sex as the receptive partner, wearing prosthetic breasts, or tucking.
+Feminization is a practice in dominance and submission or kink subcultures, which involves reversing gender roles: a submissive partner – typically a man – takes on a feminine role, often for humiliation-based sexual pleasure.
+This may include them cross-dressing in feminine clothing such as lingerie, wearing makeup, jewelry, and perfume, acting in a feminine manner, getting referred to by a feminine name, having anal sex as the receptive partner, wearing prosthetic breasts, or tucking.

-People participating in feminization often role-play different scenarios based around the submissive partner's femininity or feminine clothes; these may include role-playing being caught in the act of trying on panties or lipstick, being discovered to be wearing frilly lingerie under their clothes, being a princess, being a "damsel in distress" and treated like a helpless woman, or being hired "as a woman" for a female-coded job like a nurse, cheerleader, sex worker, or businesswoman.
-HuffPost described one dominatrix's sissification sessions as involving humiliating the submissive by "parading them around" in high heels, make-up, and lingerie; another dominatrix does her sessions by "cheerleading" men into exploring femininity.
+Participant in feminization often role-play scenarios together, based around the submissive partner's femininity or feminine clothes.
+Common scenarios include being caught in the act of trying on panties or lipstick; being discovered to be wearing frilly lingerie under one's clothes; being a princess; being treated like a helpless "damsel in distress"; or being hired as a woman for a female-coded job like a nurse, cheerleader, sex worker, or businesswoman.
+HuffPost described one dominatrix's sissification sessions as involving humiliating the submissive by "parading them around" in high heels, make-up, and lingerie, and another dominatrix as "cheerleading" men into exploring femininity.

-Despite being labeled as "forced" feminization, as the role-played scenario may involve that the submissive partner supposedly is feminized against their will, it is a fantasy that is agreed upon by its participants.
-Whereas not all participants are interested in BDSM aspects of the practice, and only enjoy dressing up, it may also include things such as spanking, pegging, bondage, and humiliation such as making fun of the submissive for having a small and soft penis, and referring to it as a clitoris.
-The feminized partner is sometimes called a "sissy", and may be said to have been "sissified".
+Despite the term "forced" feminization – as the role-played scenario may involve that the submissive partner is feminized against their will – it is a fantasy that is agreed upon by its participants.
+Whereas not all participants are interested in the BDSM aspects of feminization, and only enjoy dressing up, it may also include things such as spanking, pegging, bondage, and humiliation such as making fun of the submissive for having a small and soft penis, or referring to it as a clitoris.
+The feminized partner is sometimes called a "sissy" if male, and may be said to have been "sissified".